 7 Steps to Fix a Lawn Mower that is Cutting Unevenly

 If your mower is leaving uneven, ragged grass behind during mowing, it could be caused by a few different issues.
-Following this checklist, you can correct uneven mowing for both push mowers and riding mowers.
+First, make sure it isn’t your grass growing unevenly.
+Then, follow this checklist to correct uneven mowing for both push mowers and riding mowers.

 Measure the Deck Height